CBS newsman Charles Osgood dies at 91 | KRDO

 By Andy Rose and Christina Zdanowicz, CNN

-(CNN) — Former CBS journalist Charles Osgood died Tuesday at his home in New Jersey, CBS News reported.
-He was 91 years old.
+(CNN) — Former CBS journalist Charles Osgood, an award-winning newsman known for his work on radio and television, died Tuesday at his home in New Jersey, CBS News reported.
+He was 91.

-Osgood was best known as the anchor of the network’s venerable “CBS Sunday Morning” program from 1994 to 2016, succeeding original host Charles Kuralt.
+Osgood was the anchor of the network’s venerable “CBS Sunday Morning” program from 1994 to 2016, succeeding original host Charles Kuralt.
 For decades, he also hosted a daily news commentary series for CBS News Radio called “The Osgood File.”

 Osgood said he never liked to think of TV being just for the ratings – it was sharing in something that people love.